 The Math Center (Segerstrom Science Center 170) provides additional opportunities for APU students who need assistance at all levels of mathematics.
 Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2–8 p.m., Monday through Thursday, throughout each semester.
 Physics tutoring is also provided by APU physics majors.
 The staff encourages learning mathematics by doing mathematics.
 The Math Center provides an excellent environment for math learners to develop and practice their math skills.

 CLAS Ancillary Programs

-CLAS houses the Humanities Program and the Liberal Studies/Undergraduate Education K–8 Program.
+CLAS houses the Ethnic Studies program, Humanities program, and the Liberal Studies/Undergraduate Education K–8 program.

-APU’s Humanities Program is supported by five interdisciplinary seminars in the subject areas of aesthetics, great ideas, great works, literary masterpieces, and Christian classics.
+APU’s Humanities program is supported by five interdisciplinary seminars in the subject areas of aesthetics, great ideas, great works, literary masterpieces, and Christian classics.
 These seminars are housed in the CLAS departments of Art, History and Political Science, and English, and the undergraduate division of the School of Theology.
-More information may be found on the Humanities Program page, the course descriptions within each department, as well as in the section on General Studies.
+More information may be found on the Humanities program page, the course descriptions within each department, as well as in the section on General Education.

 Liberal Studies/Undergraduate Education K–8

 This program equips future teachers by promoting an understanding of all students, emphasizing knowledge of subject matter, and cultivating awareness of cultural diversity in the teaching profession through coursework and experiences in surrounding school districts that develop a Christian worldview.

 American Language and Culture Institute